dihedron/fpm-ghostty/README.md

 $> make build deb
 ```

-The `build` command builds the binary; the following `deb` command packages it and all other intergration files as a DEB archive.
+The `build` target builds the binary; the following `deb` target packages it and all other integration files into a DEB archive.

 To build an RPM package, after having built the binary (see `make build` above) run the following: